civic-data-design-lab/covidnearyou/blog/content/posts/2020-06-07-finding-the-critical-mass-for-covid-regional-growth/index.md

   - Visualization
 hero: images/covid-19-critical-mass_graphic.png
 ---
 When comparing how different regions have been impacted by the coronavirus over time, it is important to define a "starting point": an early timepoint in the spread of the virus from which the timepoints of future observations can be measured.
 Although one may think that the natural place to start would be a region's first recorded COVID case or the first COVID fatality, this can lead to improper or uninformative region-to-region comparisons.
-Testing at the beginning of a local COVID outbreak can be seriously unreliable, and the spread of the disease from the first handful of cases to the next is tied to the [idiosyncrasy of people's daily behaviors](https://www.cdc.gov/mmwr/volumes/69/wr/mm6915e1.htm).
+Testing at the beginning of a local COVID outbreak can be seriously unreliable, and the spread of the disease from the first handful of cases to the next is tied to the [idiosyncrasies of people's daily behaviors](https://www.cdc.gov/mmwr/volumes/69/wr/mm6915e1.htm).

 In New York state, where COVID [may have arrived more than one month before the first confirmed case](https://www.cdc.gov/mmwr/volumes/69/wr/mm6922e1.htm?s_cid=mm6922e1_w) on March 1, 2020, confirmed fatalities soared from 1 death to nearly 500 in just two weeks.
 Conversely, the Norfolk-Newport News area of Virginia had still not witnessed ten deaths one month after its first.